IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-4.md

 Test it compiles by running the application locally `go run cmd/main.go` (don't attempt to hit the new route just yet as it will attempt to tweet and fail)

-If it compiles successfully, terminate the application and push it up to the cloud where you are hosting it.
+If it compiles successfully, terminate the application and push it up to the cloud where you are hosting it (next step).

 ### Step 3